cloudogu/gitops-playground/README.md

 You can also use a configuration file to specify the parameters (`--config-file`).
 That file must be a YAML file.
 You can find the schema [here](https://raw.githubusercontent.com/cloudogu/gitops-playground/main/docs/configuration.schema.json).

+Note that currently, only part of the configuration parameters are supported.

 See [here](https://www.jetbrains.com/help/ruby/yaml.html#remote_json) how to configure IntelliJ IDEA to use the schema and offer autocompletion and validation.

 ##### Deploy GitOps operators